What is Construction Adjudication?

 Adjudication is conducted by an Adjudicator, who must be a professionally qualified expert in their field.
-Most construction disputes relate ultimately to money, therefore the selected Adjudicator should ideally be a legally qualified Chartered Quantity Surveyor with years of experience in dispute resolution, expert work and has the ability to measure.
+Most construction disputes relate ultimately to money, therefore the selected Adjudicator should ideally be a Chartered Quantity Surveyor with years of experience in dispute resolution, expert work and has the ability to measure.
 The profile of Arbicon Adjudicators.

 Adjudication has become a practical commercial process and has become powerful thanks to Statute Law backing the process.
 On 1st May 1998, the Housing, Grants, Construction and Regeneration Act 1996 (Part II), (The Construction Act) came into force and changed the UK Construction Industry forever.
 It became a statutory right, as defined by the HGCR Act 1996, for parties to contracts operating in the construction industry, to adjudicate their issues.
 The HGCR Act 1996 was then importantly updated and amended by the Local, Democracy, Economic and Construction Development Act 2009 (Part 8) (The New Construction Act), which came into force for all contracts formed on or after 1st October 2011.
 The Statutes are also made to work practically with a further Statutory Instrument known in the industry as "the Scheme" (The Scheme for Construction Contracts (England and Wales) Regulations 1998 (Amendment) (England) Regulations 2011 (for English Contracts).
 The Scheme effectively provides implied contract terms for payment and adjudication where the contract fails to adequately provide terms or if at all.
 (See also our advice guides on Adjudication and Getting Paid under the Construction Acts).